Tiling by Near Coincidence: Fibonacci tilings by near coincidence

-This situation arises because we use a \emph{symmetric} coincidence window, measuring the difference vector $\red{\mathbf{p}_1} - \blue{\mathbf{p}_2}$ with respect to the center of the coincidence interval~\eqref{Eq:fib-CW} in one-dimension, or to the center of the square coincidence window in two dimensions.
-If instead, we measure the difference vector with respect to the left edge of the coincidence interval or bottom-left corner of the square window, we obtain the tiling of Fig.~\ref{fig:square c}.
-In doing so, we admit nearly coincident blue-red pairs and reject nearly coincident red-blue pairs, thereby breaking the symmetry of the coincidence window.
-Such anisotropy may naturally arise in physical systems where the interaction between layers is directionally dependent.
-As expected, the shifted coincidence window breaks the symmetry of the substitution, globally replacing $L$ by either $LS$ or $SL$, but the choice turns out to depend on the parity of the substitution order $n$.
-These alternating substitution rules can be described, again, by employing oriented $L$ and $S$ tiles, as follows: $\LR \to \LL\SL$, $\LL \to \SR\LR$, $\SR \to \LL$, and $\SL \to \LR$.
+This behavior arises from the use of a \emph{symmetric} coincidence window, in which the difference vector is measured with respect to the center of the window.
+If instead one measures the difference vector with respect to the left edge of the window---thereby breaking the symmetry between $\red{\mathbf{p}_1}$ and $\blue{\mathbf{p}_2}$ by admitting nearly coincident blue-red pairs while rejecting nearly coincident red-blue pairs---one recovers the canonical substitution rules, which globally replace $L$ by either $LS$ or $SL$.
+However, this global choice alternates between successive steps, effectively flipping the orientation of tiles at each iteration, which can be captured by the following oriented-tile substitution rules: $\LR \to \LL\SL$, $\LL \to \SR\LR$, $\SR \to \LL$, and $\SL \to \LR$.